valoresports/coach-resources/archived-pages/eworkout_criteria.md

 :::info

 EWorkouts generally comprise two parts.
-In the first part, there is an introduction, warm-up, and the first ‘half’ of the exercises.
+In the first part, there is an introduction, warm-up, and the first 'half' of the exercises.
 The first half is followed by a break where players reflect upon what they have learned.
-After the break, the second half finishes off the EWorkout’s exercises and concludes by wrapping up the drills.
+After the break, the second half finishes off the EWorkout's exercises and concludes by wrapping up the drills.

 The structure above is not required to be followed, rather it serves as an example of a well-structured EWorkout.
-There is no issue with an EWorkout deviating from this ‘usual’ practice, however the end result should still feel balanced and well structured.
+There is no issue with an EWorkout deviating from this 'usual' practice, however the end result should still feel balanced and well structured.

 :::